Nibroc6/ECSE-TTO-Test-2/docs/info.md

 ## How it works

-A single AND gate.
+A simple adder - takes two 4-bit binary numbers and adds them together before outputting a 5-bit binary number representing the sum.

 ## How to test

-Try all combinations of two inputs
+Try all combinations of two input binary numbers

 ## External hardware

-7 segment display; dip switch.
+8 switch DIP switch on inputs 0-7 or two 4 switch ones on 0-3 and 4-7; some form of binary indicator (such as LEDs) on outputs 0-4.